djalbat/necessary/README.md

 - `forEach()`
 - `sequence()`

 Currently there are only three functions.
 Probably the best thing to do is give the listings.
 It is fun and informative to work out such asynchronous functions for yourself.
-Each takes a context as an optional last argument and passes it to the callbacks:
+Each takes a context as an optional last argument and passes it to the callbacks before the `index`, which seems to be rarely used.
+Note that the callbacks are given access to both the `next()` and `done()` methods, so that they can terminate things themselves if need be.

 ```js
 function whilst(callback, done, context) {